-The architecture team were familiar with the area, having completed projects throughout the Limehouse and the Isle of Dogs area — and would later design Lincoln Plaza immediately to the west of the building.
+The architecture team at BUJ were familiar with the area, having completed projects throughout the Limehouse and the Isle of Dogs area — later designing Lincoln Plaza immediately to the west of the building.

 The development itself has 10,000 square foot of commercial space — currently used for popular waterfront restaurants and estate agents offices.
 In combination to this, the surrounding area has undergone significant regeneration.

 Together this means that the immediate local area provides several restaurants, a 24-hour Tesco Express, a Hilton Hotel and coffee shops.

 Ability Place is relatively car friendly — a rarity for the area.
 Underneath the development there is a 6-meter deep basement level, which enabled it to fit in 265 car spaces.

 - More than 50% of car parking spaces to apartment ratio might seem low.